sixmen/stran/firefox/README.md

 ## How to Use

 1. Click the extension icon to open settings
-2. Enter your OpenAI API Key and save
+2. Enter your OpenAI API Key and select your target translation language
-3. Select any text on a webpage that you want to translate
+3. There are three ways to translate text:
-4. Click the "Translate" button that appears near the selected text
+   - Select any text and click the "Translate" button that appears
-5. The selected text will be replaced with its Korean translation
+   - Click on any text element to select it and show the translate button
+   - Hold Command (Mac) or Ctrl (Windows/Linux) and click text to translate immediately
+4. The translation will appear below the original text in gray

 ## Important Notes